Penalty analysis

 3. We compute the penalty and test if it is significantly different from 0.

-Results for penalty analysis for XLSTAT
+Results for penalty analysis in XLSTAT

 After the display of the basic statistics and the correlation matrix for the liking scores and the JAR data, XLSTAT displays a table that shows for each JAR dimension the frequencies for the 5 levels (or 7 or 9 depending on the selected scale).
 The corresponding stacked bar diagram is then displayed.
 The table of the collapsed data on three levels is then displayed, followed by the corresponding relative frequencies table and the stacked bar diagram.
 The penalty table allows you to visualize the statistics for the 3 point scale JAR data, including the means, the mean drops, the penalties and the results of the multiple comparisons tests.